| Civil Defense Radiation Detection Survey Meters, Geiger Counters and Dosimeters FAQ with wholesale, retail & calibration sources! |

 their health effects.

-Q: Where Can You Buy a Quality Civil Defense Survey Meter?A: Civil Defense survey meters usually come on the market via very infrequent, but sometimes very large, FEMA auctions ever since the Federal government in the past two administrations (1st Bush & Clinton) de-funded the FEMA/state partnerships that had previously maintained our national nuclear Civil Defense program.
+Q: Where Can You Buy a Quality Radiation Detection Civil Defense Survey Meter?A: Civil Defense radiation detection survey meters used to come on the market via very infrequent, but sometimes very large, FEMA auctions ever since the Federal government, in the 1st Bush and then Clinton administration, de-funded the FEMA/state partnerships that had previously maintained our national nuclear Civil Defense program.
+Now most govt auctions are by states, rather than FEMA.
 They are most often bid on by surplus wholesalers, but sometimes by other unrelated businesses and even individuals hoping to turn them for a quick profit.
 They buy them by the pallet load lots, perhaps 40-80 pallets per lot and as many as a dozen lots or more in any one auction.
 But, of course, these auctions can be bigger or smaller, too.
 Once acquired they are then typically sold in smaller lots to other wholesalers and any business that might have a potential customer base interested in them retail, such as Army/Navy surplus stores, preparedness companies and internet based companies catering to the same type clientele.
 You can check any of the above, or search the internet ('Geiger counter' is a good search term), and you'll always find some offered at www.ebay.com.
-(Here at RadMeters4U.com we also offer both retail and wholesale Civil Defense meters.
+(Here at KI4U we offer only calibrated Civil Defense meters.
 See What's RadMeters4u.com Approach & Commitment? below after carefully studying the following information.)
 Most all these potential outlets are interested in moving them out with as little additional input (time/money/energy) as is possible.
 While that's understandable business-wise, you'll need to be aware of what these meters are, and are not, likely capable of when you consider getting yours, especially when they tell you that "it works", and that's what you are relying upon.
-As of this September, 2006 we've successfully calibrated and certified literally over 20,000 of the 100,000+ Civil Defense meters and dosimeters we'd acquired from the Federal Depot in 2001, along with countless hundreds more from state and municipal agencies and individuals who have sent theirs into us for calibration.
-What we've learned is priceless, and should be well understood by anybody considering buying even just one unit as a serious nuclear radiation detection instrument.
+As of August, 2010 we've successfully calibrated and certified literally over 25,000 of the 100,000+ Civil Defense meters and dosimeters we'd acquired from the Federal Depot in 2001, along with countless hundreds more from state and municipal agencies and individuals who have sent theirs into us for calibration.
+We are the only private calibration lab in the country that specializes in re-certifying and calibrating all the Civil Defense meters and dosimeters.
+What we've learned is priceless, and should be well understood by anybody considering buying even just one radiation detector unit as a serious nuclear radiation detection instrument.
 (Of course, if you are only wanting one as a 'cold war relic' conversational piece for the mantle, or as a doorstop, you can disregard the following and simply shop for the cheapest and neatest looking available.)

-What this all means to you in selecting and acquiring a Civil Defense survey meter is that when the seller says simply "It works." or "It passed the circuit check test.", they likely have only dropped a couple batteries in it and performed the 'circuit check' to arrive at those conclusions.
-And, odds are, those meters will not be functioning sufficiently enough for them to even be later calibrated without repair work first.
+What this all means to you in selecting and acquiring a Civil Defense radiation detector survey meter is that when the seller says simply "It works." or "It passed the circuit check test.", they likely have only dropped a couple batteries in it and performed the 'circuit check' to arrive at those conclusions.
+And, it's 35/65, those meters might not be functioning sufficiently enough for them to even be later calibrated... without repair work first.
 And, even less likely that you'd be getting a functioning meter whose last calibration, who knows when, was still holding accurately enough that you didn't need to have the calibration re-done again.
 (Also, you won't know how well its been handled or stored since that last calibration either.)
 And, you will never know, unless and until you then get it re-calibrated yourself.
-Bottom Line: If you want/need a meter you can have complete confidence in that it will perform reliably and accurately when it'll count the most, then you've either got to...
+Bottom Line: If you want/need a radiation detector meter you can have complete confidence in that it will perform reliably and accurately when it'll count the most, then you've either got to...
 Acquire a meter that was recently successfully calibrated (See What's RadMeters4u.com

 Approach & Commitment?)
-A: Our approach and commitment at RadMeters4u.com is identical to that we've held
+A: Our approach and commitment here is identical to that we've held

 at our